Raw data formatsο

 pa561.tsp, pr107, pr299, rat575, swiss42, tsp225.

-Each original instance file (present in π instances/orig
+Each original instance file (present in π instances/orig folder) has the

 following structure: